Treaty of Guadalupe Hidalgo: Additional issues

+The financial cost of enforcing Article XI was significant, becoming higher than the cost of the original treaty.
+In New Mexico alone military spending rose to $12 million between 1848 and 1853, and the Mexican government presented claims of damages of over $31 million to the US in 1868.

+The Channel Islands of California and Farallon Islands are not mentioned in the Treaty.

 The armed forces of both countries routinely crossed the border.
 Mexican and Confederate troops often clashed during the American Civil War, and the United States crossed the border during the war of Second French intervention in Mexico.
 In March 1916, Pancho Villa led a raid on the U.S. border town of Columbus, New Mexico, which was followed by the Pershing expedition.
 The shifting of the Rio Grande since the signing of the Treaty of Guadalupe caused a dispute over the boundary between the states of New Mexico and Texas, a case referred to as the Country Club Dispute that was decided by the U.S. Supreme Court in 1927.

 Controversy over community land grant claims in New Mexico persists to this day.

 The Treaty of Guadalupe Hidalgo led to the establishment in 1889 of the International Boundary and Water Commission to maintain the border and, according to newer treaties, to allocate river waters between the two nations and to provide for flood control and water sanitation.
 Once viewed as a model of international cooperation, in recent decades, the IBWC has been heavily criticized as an institutional anachronism, bypassed by modern social, environmental, and political issues.

-Writing many years later, Nicholas Trist would describe the treaty as "a thing for every right-minded American to be ashamed of".
+Writing many years later, Nicholas Trist would describe the Treaty as "a thing for every right-minded American to be ashamed of".